Loyola University Maryland

 · Be accessible.
 Make yourself available to your students.
 Keep generous office hours.

 · Plan ahead.
 Take advantage of class time and the teacher’s office hours.
+Start assignments sooner rather than later.
+Manage your time effectively.

 · Have high expectations.
 Expect a lot from yourself.
 Also, expect a lot from your teacher, but don’t expect him or her to do the learning (or the work) for you.